virtualvillage/virtualvillage.github.io/index.md

 A virtual village is similar to a social network.
 Your app can define a fixed village for all its users, or your app allow your users to create their own private villages.
 For example, an app can create a fixed village for all its users such as a "San Diego Musicians" application.
 An app could also allow its users to create their own private villages and invite only their friends to it, such as say an app that is for sharing information with just your neighborhood or apartment building.

-# Platform Features
+# Virtual Village Features
 * * *

+### General
+- Requires use of Village, Memberships and User services, the rest is optional
+- REST Services
+- Web socket API for real-time updates
+- Mobile PUSH notification integration
+- Optional client SDK's (Swift, Javascript, Java)
+  - Realm database integration for mobile SDK
+- JWT tokens between client-server communications

 ### Villages
-- create fixed village(s) for all app users
+- Create fixed village(s) for all app users
-- ability for users to create their own villages
+- Allow your users to create and manage their own private villages

+- Village visibility options
+  - public - anyone can view the village and contents
+  - private - only village members can view village and contents

+### Village memberships (aka villagers)
+- Can manually add / remove users from village
+- Village-level permission roles (admin, user, etc.)
+  - Supports app-defined roles (e.g. MESSAGE_BOARD_POSTER, HELPER, etc.)

 ### Village invitations
-- users create and manage invitations to their villages
+- Create and manage invitations to join villages
-  - email
-  - manually add / remove users
+  - Email delivery of village invitations to non-users
-- email sending of village invitations for new users
+- Email delivery of village invitations for new users
+  - Email content configurable by app
-- invitation response handling and management
+- Invitation response handling and management

-### Users
+### User management
-- user management for your app
+- Sign up
+- Sign on / Log out
-- user profiles (photo/avatar, name, contact info, etc.)
+- User profiles and preferences (photo/avatar, name, contact info, etc.)
-- user-selectable profile sharing options
+  - Villager-tunable profile sharing options
+  - Option to add I.C.E.
+(In Case of Emergency) info to a profile
+- Profile and preference data can be extended by app
+- Future: Auth0 and other auth integration options

 ### Village Directory
-- list all villagers and their profiles
+- list and manage all villagers and their profiles
-- options for shared profile in
+  - options for sharing profile info with village
+- Ability to add non-users to a directory (e.g. a doctor or a school)

+### Village calendar
+- View and manage calendar events

-### Villager Communications
+### Village Communications
-- one-to-one villager messaging
+- Villager-to-villager messaging
-- broadcast messages for all villagers
+- Broadcast messages for all villagers
-- message boards w/ threaded discussion
+- Topic message boards w/ threaded discussion
-  - fixed topics
+  - App-defined fixed topics
-  - user-defined topics
+  - Support for villager-defined topics

-### Village memberships
+### Configuration
-- Village-level permissions roles (admin, user, etc.)
-- Supports app-defined roles (e.g. MESSAGE_BOARD_POSTER, HELPER, etc.)
+- Ability to modify hosts, database configurations, etc. easily in "10 factor" manner.
+- Metadata for extensibility stored in PostgreSQL for metadata-driven capabilities

-### File sharing
+### Village file sharing
-- Upload/download files into S3
+- Upload/download files into S3 for sharing
-- Share settings (all villagers, specific villagers, private)

-### User Notifications
-- Mobile Push notifications
-- Email Notifications
-- Web socket notifications
+  - File sharing village permissions for file show/hide, read/write, etc.

-### Streams
+### Village Streams
-- events, blah
+- Service data updates get published to message stream so your app can react to changes
+  - Configure events for PUSH notifications and web services API

+### Add-on Village Services
+- Ecosystem of Optional and 3rd party services made by others
+  - e.g. Village Neighborhood watch service
+  - e.g. Village photo book service
+  - e.g. Village yelp-like review service
+  - e.g. Village service provider directory (e.g. local taxis, house cleaning, etc.)
+  - e.g. Village ride-sharing / car pool service
+  - e.g. Village group purchasing service (e.g. Costco bulk buy and split-up)

 # Design Philosophy

 We like a micro-services library approach to building applications.
-The idea is that you can use our micro-services as-is for basic social-awareness features, but the bulk of your app will be built and run independently with the technology you prefer.
+The idea is that you can use our micro-services as-is for basic social-awareness features, but the bulk of your app will be built and run independently using the technologies you prefer for maximum flexibility.
-This is unlike "platform" or "framework" types of design.
-We presume you want social-awareness and our related features available as services, as opposed to foisting our technology or code base upon you.
+This is unlike "platform" or "framework" types of approaches.
+We presume you want social-awareness and our related features available as separate services, as opposed to foisting our technology stack and code base upon you.

 Virtual Village is not meant to be a comprehensive platform for your app, but rather it creates an extensible set of micro-services that your app can leverage for it's backend.